MonksAndNinjas/martial-arts-cli-app/notes.md

-1. Plan your gem, imagine your Interface
-2. Start with the project structure - Google
-3. Start with the entry point - the file run
-4. Force that to build the CLI Interface
-5. Stub out the Interface
-6. Start making things really
-7. Discover objects
-8. Program

 MartialArtsCLI will be a command-line app to allow users to search for the 10 most popular martial arts in the world.
 When the app is run, the user will be greeted, and asked to enter a number corresponding to a prompt.
 The available prompts will be ‘Top 10 list’, ‘Martial Arts by country’, ‘Martial Arts Styles’, ‘Fighting-focus’, and ‘quit’ program.

 When they choose ‘Top 10 list’ the user will see a list of popular martial arts styles that are scraped from Google’s list at the top of the page, using ‘popular martial arts in the world’ as the search keyword.
 User will then enter the corresponding number to receive more information about the style selected.
 Information about the style will include name, country, focus, and description.
-This information will be scraped from Wikipedia.com Otherwise, user can enter ‘back’ to go back to the main menu.
+This information will be scraped from Wikipedia's list of martial arts page and www.singpatong-sitnumnoi.com.
+Otherwise, user can enter ‘back’ to go back to the main menu.

 When they choose ‘Martial Arts by Country’ the user will see a numbered list of countries and receive a prompt asking to enter a number corresponding to the country and it’s martial arts’ styles.
 Otherwise, user can enter ‘back’ to go back to the main menu.